vizjoy/BuildSystem/README.md

 <h2>--------Build Manager Gameobject--------</h2>
 <br/>Create an empty and add in the BuildSystem, and the BuildManager
-<br/>The BuildManager is optional.
+<br/>The BuildManager script is optional.
 In your game the BuildManager.cs will be replaced by your Inventory, HotBar, or someother source.